-General and administrative expenses increased \$0.4 million, or 11%, as compared to the same period in 2021.
-This increase is largely due to an increase in patent application expenses and services due to price inflation, and additional costs associated with the acquisition of TA&T in 2022.
+General and administrative expenses increased \$0.2 million, or 6%, as compared to the same period in 2022.
+This increase is primarily due to an increase in costs for investor relations, employee wages, and employee recruitment costs.

 Sales and Marketing Expenses